What is Ketamine?

 All patients are welcome to self-refer.
 Our team of experts will provide a consultation to determine if Ketamine therapy is right for you.
 Those patients suffering from mental health disorders, such as depression, OCD, severe anxiety will also have to be under the care of a mental health professional.
 Our team will work closely with your practitioner to ensure the best outcomes for your wellbeing.

-How do i know if it worked?
+How do I know if it worked?

-Do i have to stop other medications?
+Do I have to stop other medications?

 Benzodiazepines interfere with Ketamine’s effects, we ask that you not take these medications in the 48 hours leading up to your treatment, including the day of the treatment.
 All other current medication regimen are to be continued, and only changed with the direction of your physician, and mental health practitioner.
+If you become anxious during the treatment we may give you an appropriate medication to help manage the anxiety.

 How long does it last?